bolner/LinearTsvParser/README.md

 # Benchmark

 The benchmark test compares the performace of this library with "native" solutions, which use string replace operations.
-The solution with string replace (native) uses slightly more memory and is a bit slover than this library (lib).
-The benchmark test can be found here: [BenchTest.cs](Test/Benchmark.cs)
+The solution with string replace (native) uses more memory and is slower than this library (lib).
+The benchmark test can be found here: [Benchmark.cs](Test/Benchmark.cs)

 |          Method |     Mean |    Error |   StdDev | Allocated |
 |---------------- |---------:|---------:|---------:|----------:|